-Buses vary in terms of condition and some are newer models than others depending on the schedule.
+Buses vary in terms of condition and some are newer models than others.
 As such some may also be cleaner and more roadworthy than others.

-Drop off points are usually at the main bus stations in each town and you will need to plan your own onward transportation to your hotel accordingly.
+Drop off points are usually at the main bus stations in each town or city and you will need to plan your own onward transportation to your hotel accordingly.

-Buses are not equipped with Wi-Fi or other entertainment options so you may wish to bring your own for long journeys.
+Buses are not equipped with Wi-Fi or USB ports and entertainment options are often limited to one TV screen in the front part of the bus so you may wish to bring your own for long journeys.